gardener/landscaper/docs/guided-tour/subinstallations/subinst-templates/README.md

 ---
-title: Component References
+title: Subinstallation Templates
 sidebar_position: 2
 ---

 # Component References

-In this example we describe how components could be reused in other components.

-This example is almost a copy of the [export-import example](../export-import).
-In that example we considered one component version with two resources, namely the blueprints of a root installation and its sub installations.
-In the present example, we consider two component versions, each with one blueprint resource.
+In this example we describe how sub installations could be created in a more flexible way using templating.
+Therefore, we present a root installation with an import data mapping `numofsubinsts` containing an integer value, which creates as many sub installations as defined by the current value of `numofsubinsts`.
+Every sub installation creates one deploy item which deploys one config map.

 The list of components in the [component-constructor.yaml](commands/component-constructor.yaml) has now two items: